Key Takeaways

 Internal Controls

-• Segregate duties for uploads, rule config, approvals.
+- Segregate duties for uploads, rule configuration, and approvals.

 Audit Preparedness